trento-project/docs/guides/manual-installation.md

 systemctl enable --now prometheus
 ```

-Allow prometheus to be accessible from docker.
-Add an exception on firewalld:
+Allow prometheus to be accessible from docker and add an exception on firewalld:

 ```bash
 firewall-cmd --zone=docker --add-port=9090/tcp --permanent